“…the clamors of…factious men are often mistaken for patriotism.”

 “We, the People…do ordain and establish this Constitution…”

-In the Declaration of Independence, our Founders agreed that self-evident truths and inalienable rights allow people to reject oppressive authority and govern themselves.
-Twelve years and a war later, after finding the first attempt at a Confederation insufficient, the Framers wrote our present Constitution.
-This document was designed to be a flexible blueprint for a government that reflected the principles of the Declaration.
-It also addressed the new Nation’s critical need of a common defense and economy for the People of thirteen vulnerable and competitive states.
-These two founding documents create an apparent dilemma at the core of our Republic, expose our Nation’s greatest sin, and help explain how our American Experiment has lasted so long.
+In their Declaration of Independence, our Founders agreed that self-evident truths and inalienable rights allow people to reject oppressive authority and govern themselves.
+Eleven years and a war later, after deciding that the new Nation’s first attempt at a Confederation was inadequate, the Framers wrote our Constitution.
+This document was designed to be a flexible blueprint that reflected the principles of the Declaration and established the initial framework of our government.
+These two founding documents create an apparent dilemma at the core of our Republic; they expose our Nation’s greatest sin; and they help explain how our American Experiment has lasted so long.

 The apparent dilemma is that the Declaration’s inalienable right of citizens to liberty seems to conflict with the Constitution’s authority to limit that right.
 The greatest sin is that the Constitution excluded so many people from participating, either by ignoring them or by considering them less human.
 It ratified unjust and often brutal practices that contradicted the principles of both documents.
-In those times, the creation of our Nation could only be agreed upon because the Founders consciously ignored these sins of omission and put off dealing with them.
-They recognized that their Constitution wasn’t perfect.
+In those times, the creation of our Nation could only be agreed upon because the Framers ignored these sins of omission and put off dealing with them.
+Their Constitution wasn’t perfect.

 — Thomas Jefferson

 Despite its imperfections, our Republic is among the longest lasting ever of this type of government.
 One reason is that the apparent dilemma at its core isn’t really a dilemma at all.
 It’s actually more like a car battery, and that car is the American Experiment.
-Look at it like this: the two poles of a battery (+ and -) may be contrary, like parts of the Declaration and the Constitution, but they work together to provide power.
-In our Republic, the dynamic tension between these poles (the positive right to liberty and the grounding limits on that liberty) provides the spark that’s continuously powering our quest for a more perfect Union.
-The process uses both poles, and continues unless the Republic disconnects from either one of them.
+Look at it like this: the two poles of a battery (+ and -) may be contrary, like parts of the Declaration and the Constitution, but together they create a spark.
+In our Republic, the spark between these two poles (the Declaration’s “positive” right to liberty and the Constitution’s “grounding” limits on that liberty) ignites the power that drives us toward a more perfect Union.
+The process needs both poles, and continues unless we disconnect from either one of them.

-That power isn’t meant to produce a perfect result, but just to continuously pursue a more perfect one.
+That power isn’t meant to produce a perfect result, but to continuously pursue a more perfect one.
 It energizes a process that can adapt to the ever-changing balance between the individual and society, between our freedoms and our responsibilities to each other.
 Our Republic has never been and will never be perfect because things change.
-It will always be a work in progress or it dies.
+It will always be a work in progress or it dies; that’s what makes it so unique.
+It’s the American Process.
 Our duty as citizen/owners isn’t to just pledge allegiance to it, but to also make it better into the future.
-We do that by self-educating, participating, working together, and contributing our different perspectives.
+We do that by self-educating, working together, contributing our different perspectives and, above all, paying attention to what’s going on.
 That’s how we continuously recharge the battery.

 “…the division of the republic into two great parties…is to be dreaded as the greatest political evil.”